ben-hoeltgen/ben-hoeltgen.github.io/_pages/about.md

 By asking foundational questions about machine learning and its use, I hope to help shaping the development and deployment of `artificial intelligence´ in a way that is beneficial and not harmful to society.
 I have been thinking especially about the interpretation and evaluation of probabilistic predictions and about the relation between individuals and groups.

-Before my PhD, I have worked a little on moral psychology, philosophy of science, causal discovery, XAI, and efficient training of large ML models.
+Before my PhD, I have worked a little on moral psychology, philosophy of science, causal discovery, XAI, and efficient training of large ML models (see a list [here](https://benedikthoeltgen.github.io/publications/)).

 ### My background (more details [here](https://benedikthoeltgen.github.io/cv/))